The best way to travel Ireland

 The next option is purchasing a ready prepared tour that leaves on a certain set date joining a usually smaller group of people.
 This is a good option if you find an itinerary that fits a certain specific interest of yours for example photography, hiking or trail running.
 Maybe you are a solo traveller and want to meet more people to share the experience with, or you want to try out something new.
 Usually specialising in private tailor-made tours, Rachel’s Irish Adventures has one tour in 2020 with a set date which is our Women’s Trail Running & Cultural Retreat taking place April 25th– May 2nd.
 For example the focus of this adventure is to bring together a group of like-minded women to explore the best trails and the local cultural hidden gems in the west Ireland and have a very immersive and personal experience.

-Tailor-made private tours
+Tailor-made tours to travel Ireland

 If you want a more personalised adventure, get in touch with a local reputable guide or tour company and communicate with them about what you would like to see and do.
 Explain to them your style of travel and give them an idea of your budget so they can create a tailor-made tour to meet your needs.
 The huge advantage of this is that you choose the pace, everything can be very flexible and most importantly you will have a locally immersive experience as your guide will take care of absolutely everything.
 From the moment you arrive at the airport until you are dropped off at the airport, you just have to relax and enjoy your adventure!